Ten quick, unique deviled egg recipes for any occasion.

 - If you don't have dill, either parsley or tarragon work well with this mix.

-- This recipe won't keep well.
+- This recipe does not keep well.
 Keep it in the fridge and use on the day you make it.

 A classic deviled eggs summer salad.